Museums - Tongass Historical Museum Exhibits

 Ketchikan has been a mining center, fishing port, cannery town, transportation hub, timber town, regional center of government and commerce and tourist destination.
 It has been called a variety of names, from "The Salmon Capital of the World" to the "Wickedest City in Alaska."
 Through it all, our town has been friendly, resilient, independent, resourceful and proudly Alaskan.

-We look forward to exploring the enduring and inspiring stories of Ketchikan's history and heritage in a new permanent exhibit to debut in May 2018.
+We look forward to exploring the enduring and inspiring stories of Ketchikan's history and heritage in a new permanent exhibit to debut April 27, 2018.
 If you have a story or artifact to share, please contact staff at the Tongass Historical Museum at 907-225-5600.

 Ketchikan Museum is working to increase the public's access to our collections.
 We are working to digitize our vast photography collection as well as provide high-quality photos of other artifacts for public viewing.
 Check out what's currently available online here!